-Example 2 (Specific Guidelines for the Verb to cross).
-When analyzing sentences containing the verb to cross, we first determined that such sentences normally translate into either "Entity X is crossed (interbred) with entity Y" or "Entity X crossed entity Y." For UTs of the first type, when the usage is in the context of a specific experiment that involves a cross, a specific action class representing that experiment should be used.
+Example 2 (Guidelines for the Verb to cross) When analyzing sentences containing the verb to cross, we first determined that such sentences normally translate into UTs of one of the following two types: (1) Entity X is crossed (interbred) with entity Y. (2) Entity X crossed entity Y. For UTs of type (1), when the usage is in the context of a specific experiment that involves a Cross, a specific action class representing that experiment should be used.
 In this case, conducting a cross breeding experiment is a domain-specific class to be created and maintained by the domain experts.
-For UTs of second type, the relevant CLIB class is Move-Through with participant relations having the values: object = X, base = Y.
+For UTs of type (2), the relevant CLIB class is Move-Through with participant relations having the values: object = X, base = Y.

 Normally, the CLIB action selected to encode a biological process is designated as its superclass.
-However, two exceptions exist.
-Sometimes the identified CLIB action describes a subevent of the biological process, not its superclass.
-Other times, a more specific action exists in the knowledge base that should be made the superclass.
+However, two exceptions exist: (1) sometimes the identified CLIB action describes a subevent of the biological process, not its superclass; and (2) at other times, a more specific action exists in the KB that should be made the superclass.
 For example, consider the following sentence: "Most often these existing proteins are modified by phosphorylation, the addition of a phosphate group onto the protein."
 In this sentence, should Add be one of the subevents of Phosphorylation, or the superclass of Phosphorylation, or neither?